Bedrock-OSS/bedrock-wiki-legacy/guide/software-preparation.md

 ## Learning to reference

 ## Vanilla Packs
-Referencing means looking at other add-ons to find out how certain results are achieved.
+Referencing means looking at other addons to find out how certain results are achieved.
 Minecraft's unmodified files are a good place to start.
 Download the [Vanilla Resource Pack](https://aka.ms/resourcepacktemplate) and [Vanilla Behavior Pack](https://aka.ms/behaviorpacktemplate) and get creative!
 I recommend adding them to your workspace for easy referencing.

 Once you complete this guide, you can download and reference some open-source addons from, for example, [MCPEDL](https://mcpedl.com/?cookie_check=1).
 You can also upload your own addons there.